transferwise/tw-tkms/docs/postgres_with_long_transactions.md

 ## The risk

-If you configure the `look-back-period` too small, you may have longer transactions adding messages too late and `tw-tkms` will not see them anymore.
+If you configure the `look-back-period` too small, you may have longer transactions adding messages too late and `tw-tkms` will not see those anymore.
+I.e. you will end up messages in database which nothing is sending out.

-You should be really sure about that how long transactions, in which you are sending out tw-tkms messages, your application
+You should be really sure about how long transactions, in which you are sending out tw-tkms messages, your application
-creates and protect yourself against it.
+creates and protect yourself against having longer ones.

 Postgres lacks a way to directly set a maximum timeout for a transaction, but you can use `tw-reliable-jdbc`, which at least helps to keep `statement_timeout` and `idle_in_transaction_session_timeout` small, making longer than expected transactions highly improbable.

+> It is highly recommended to run this solution together with tw-reliable-jdbc integration.

 If the worst case happens and some messages are left behind into the outbox tables, you can turn the `tw-tkms.earliest-visible-message.enabled` to `false` and do a temporary deployment.